Swell (wave): Formation

-Wave length is a function of period, and of water depth for depths less than approximately half the wave length, where the wave motion is affected by friction with the bottom.
+Wavelength is a function of period, and of water depth for depths less than approximately half the wavelength, where the wave motion is affected by friction with the bottom.

 Effects of deepwater wave on movement of water particles (Stokes drift).

 A fully developed sea has the maximum wave size theoretically possible for a wind of a specific strength and fetch.
 Further exposure to that specific wind would result in a loss of energy equal to the energy input giving a steady state, due to the energy dissipation from viscosity and breaking of wave tops as "whitecaps".

 Waves in a given area typically have a range of heights.
 For weather reporting and for scientific analysis of wind wave statistics, their characteristic height over a time interval is usually expressed as significant wave height.
 This figure represents an average height of the highest one-third of the waves in a given time period (usually chosen somewhere in the range from 20 minutes to twelve hours), or in a specific wave or storm system.
 The significant wave height is also the value a "trained observer" (e.g. from a ship's crew) would estimate from visual observation of a sea state.
 Given the variability of wave height, the largest individual waves are likely to be somewhat less than twice the significant wave height.

 The phases of an ocean surface wave: 1.
 Wave Crest, where the water masses of the surface layer are moving horizontally in the same direction as the propagating wavefront.
 2. Falling wave.
 3. Trough, where the water masses of the surface layer are moving horizontally in the opposite direction of the wavefront direction.
 4. Rising wave.